What To Wear In Banff In Winter

 Balaclava

 It’s always good to pack some snow protection for your face.
 On sunny days, we’ll go without anything, but more often than not, we expect snowy conditions on the mountain.
 We generally switch between two different styles of face protection.
-The primary item for bad weather and cold days is a Merino wool balaclava.
+A Merino wool balaclava is the primary item for bad weather and cold days.

 We’ve tried a bunch of different balaclavas and it’s tough to get one that doesn’t collect tons of moisture before freezing to your face.
 As for the best warmth and performance, we’ve found a wool balaclava can do wonders.
 Our next choice would be a fleece one that can be bought super cheaply!